UWPCE-PythonCert/PythonCertDevel/_sources/exercises/string_formatting.rst.txt

 ``"the 3 numbers are: {:d}, {:d}, {:d}".format(1,2,3)``

-to take an arbitrary number of values.
+To take an arbitrary number of values.

 Trick: You can pass in a tuple of values to a function with a ``*``: